Extramural Research Programs

-Centers of Excellence (COE) Program is a congressionally mandated program that creates centers within colleges and universities to address health disparities.
+The Centers of Excellence (COE) Program is a congressionally mandated program that creates centers within colleges and universities to address health disparities.
 The program focuses on the fundamental strategies of research, training a diverse scientific workforce, and community engagement.

 Types of Centers: